kirasystems/spectator/packages/document-viewer/README.md

 </div>
 ```

+### Material UI

+The new version of the Document Viewer uses Material UI.
+It allows [theming](https://material-ui.com/customization/theming/) of the document viewer.
+Prefer refer to `packages/server/web` for an example of how to use it in your app.

+Note: Bundling multiple versions of Material UI can have [interesting consequences](https://material-ui.com/getting-started/faq/#why-arent-my-components-rendering-correctly-in-production-builds).
+To prevent these issues, it's been added a peer dependency.
+Moreover, it's also possible to pass in the classname generator of your app to prevent clashing of classnames using the `muiClassGenerator` property.

 ### Concepts

 As a document viewer is somewhat of a complex user interface to build, it requires some concepts to be understood:

 - `annotations`: They are the highlights in the text.
 An `annotation` is mainly defined by the [`characterStart` `characterEnd`[ pair and should, as much as possible, correspond with the start and the end of a word.
 If the annotation doesn't wrap nicely, the document viewer will do its best to try to map it to the closest words.
   - `characterStart`: The 0-based index of the first character of the highlight.
   - `characterEnd`: The 0-based index of the last character of the highlight.
   - `pageStart`: The 1-based index of the page containing `characterStart`.